A Tribute to Crosby, Stills, Nash & Young

 By Andrew Goutman

 (September 5, 2014) A friend of mine recently issued glowing praise of a “reunion” concert of Crosby, Stills & Nash.
-Now, for the record, I don’t usually get excited when our rock heroes of the ’60s and ’70s, who haven’t made a record in years, milk the arena circuit as their own personal ATMs (Billy Joel’s run at Madison Square Garden excepted).
+Now, for the record, it gives me pause when our rock heroes of the ’60s and ’70s, who haven’t made a record in years, milk the arena circuit as their own personal ATMs.

 And we love their stories: Graham Nash, a working class kid from Blackpool, England, who formed the Hollies.
 Unlike Nash, David Van Cortlandt Crosby was a “child of privilege who could trace his family lineage back to a surgeon who had served on George Washington’s staff during the Revolutionary War.”
-Crosby was of course a member of The Byrds, a rock melody maker and a Bob Dylan-cover hit machine.
+Crosby was of course an original member of The Byrds, a rock pioneer and a Bob Dylan-cover hit machine.

 “Captain Many Hands”